Raising awareness and funds

 It's not always all about the bike - or the cyclist.
 Tour of New Zealand supports a number of charities and you will have the option to select (from a number) the one you wish to personally support.

-The $380,000 plus raised through the 2012, 2013 and 2015 Tours meant a huge amount to the charities we supported.
+The $675,000 plus raised through the 2012, 2013 and 2015 Tours meant a huge amount to the charities we supported.
 Competitors can do far more than just ride their bikes!
 Engage your friends and colleagues to 'share your ride' by donating to the charity you support.
-Take the challenge of making your ride count.
+Take the challenge of making your ride, a ride that helps so many people that are less fortunate than ourselves.

-Riders can create a Racebook on this website to profile their team members, to share advice and anecdotes and to ask for contributions.
+Riders will create a Racebook on this website.
+This will profile their team members, or if riding individually, will profile you as an individual, to share advice and anecdotes and to ask for contributions.
 All donations made online will go directly to the charity fund.

 "I was a bit daunted at the thought of fundraising when I entered the 2012 Tour, but was amazed at the generosity of friends, family and work colleagues in supporting me and the charity I chose." - 2015 Tour competitor